ArcGIS Blog

 Demographic data enrichment in ArcGIS for Power BI

 ArcGIS for Power BI is an embedded, out-of-the-box map visualization in Microsoft Power BI.
-A component in the ArcGIS for Microsoft 365 product suite, it adds location and spatial analysis to your reports and enriches your maps with detailed demographic data insight.
+A component in the ArcGIS for Microsoft 365 product suite, it adds location and spatial analysis to your Power BI reports.

 What is demographic data enrichment?

-Demographic data are population statistics that help you enrich your report’s metrics.
-When you choose the right demographic data, you add context and authoritative insight to your ArcGIS for Power BI map visualization.
+Demographic data is (essentially) population statistics that can be used to enrich your report’s metrics.
+Choosing the right demographic data helps you add context to your ArcGIS for Power BI map visualization by illustrating critical information about the population surrounding your location data.

 By combining Esri demographic data with ArcGIS for Power BI, you can enhance your reports with the following: